robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Please no, Brit,” I said.

 “Oh, yes.
-You never learn to swim if you don’t—”
+You never learn to swim if you don’t — ”

-“—get in the pool.
+“ — get in the pool.
 Yeah-yeah, I get it.”

 She grinned and wiggled her brows.